zcattacz/alasql_wiki/readme.md

-_( [à la] (http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is a versatil javascript SQL database library for both relational data, schemaless data, and graph data with a strong foucus on query speed and flexibillity for datasources.
+_( [à la] (http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is a open source SQL database for javascript handeling relational data, schemaless data, and graph data with a strong foucus on query speed and flexibillity for datasources.
 It works in your browser, Node.js, IO.js and Apache Cordova.

-In short AlaSQL applys SQL opperations to JavaScript arrays and objects:
+In short AlaSQL applys SQL opperations to javascript arrays and objects.

 ```js
 // A) Traditional SQL